 The Hong Kong retail market is not for the faint of heart.
 Savvy and deep-pocketed as these first-rate American retailers are, they will eat humble pie as they come face to face with the city’s twin evils: sky-high rents and rampant piracy.
 According to a recent survey by CB Richard Ellis, retail rents in Hong Kong rose nearly 50% compared to last year, placing the city in second place -- ahead of Sydney and London -- among the world’s most expensive retail bases.
 It makes you wonder how many tight-fit Henley sweatshirts and vintage straight-leg chinos they would have to sell to turn a profit.
 And what happens when greedy landlords jack up the rent in a couple of years?

-This article previously appeared in the September/October 2011 issue of MANIFESTO magazine.
+This article was published in the September/October 2011 issue of MANIFESTO magazine.